elucidata/storefront/docs/api.md

         // Match the action name/mthod of other store otherActionName( action) {
             // You can send the name of the store to wait for, or get
-            // an instance with: manager.getStore( 'OtherStore')
+            // an instance with: manager.get( 'OtherStore')
             manager.waitFor( 'OtherStore')
         }
     })